-Mordvinov has since been invited to perform at some of the world’s major concert venues including the Konzerthaus and Philharmonie Berlin, Philharmonie im Gasteig Munich, Minato Mirai Hall in Yokohama, the Great, Small and Rachmaninov Halls of the Moscow Conservatory, Moscow Tchaikovsky Concert Hall, Meistersingerhalle Nurnberg and the Kumho Art Center and Sejong Art Center in Seoul.
+Mordvinov has since been invited to perform at some of the world’s major concert venues including the Konzerthaus and Philarmonie Berlin, Philarmonie im Gasteig Munich, Meistersingerhalle Nurnberg, Minato Mirai Hall in Yokohama, all the major concert halls in Moscow, Teatro Reale in Madrid, Megaron in Athens, Shanghai Oriental Art Center, Kumho Art Center and Sejong Art Center in Seoul.

-His busy touring schedule takes him to many countries including Germany, Austria, Italy, United States, Spain, UK, Japan, Netherlands, Korea, France, Norway, Finland, Greece and Syria.
+His busy touring schedule takes him to many countries including most of European countries, Japan, Korea, China, USA, Colombia, Lebanon, Saudi Arabia.

-In past years he has participated in the Berlin International Music Festival, Braunschweig Classix Festival, Athens Festival, Festival Aix-en-Provence, Festivals Ars Longa, Homecoming and Art November in Moscow, Diaghilev Festival in Perm and the Chopin Festival in Paris.
-He has also taken part in contemporary music festivals such as ‘Blurred Edges’ in Hamburg and ‘Songs Unlimited’ in Collegium Hungaricum, Berlin.
+In past years he has participated in the Berlin International Music Festival, Braunschweig Classix Festival, Athens Festival, Festival Aix-en-Provence, Festivals Ars Longa, Homecoming and Art November in Moscow, Diaghilev Festival in Perm, Chopin Festival in Paris, Festival Obertöne in Tyrol.

-He has been working with conductors such as Yuri Simonov, Damian Iorio, Welisar Gentschew, Teodor Currentzis.
-Karen Kornienko, Vladimir Ponkin, Pavel Sorokin and Dmitry Vassiliev.
-His recitals have seen him perform with the Munich Philharmonic, Berlin Konzerthaus Orchester, Moscow Symphony, Moscow Philharmonic, Minneapolis Symphony, Gottinger Symphony, Zwickau Symphony and MusicAeterna.
+He has been working with conductors such as Yuri Simonov, Vladimir Verbitsky, Damian Iorio, Welisar Gentschew, Teodor Currentzis, Karen Kornienko, Vladimir Ponkin, Pavel Sorokin, Dmitry Vassiliev.
+His concerto appearances have seen him perform with the Munich Philharmonic, Berlin Kozerthaus Orchester, Moscow Symphony, Moscow Philharmonic, Ural Philharmonic, Minneapolis Symphony, MusicAeterna.

 “… confident and clear playing with a differentiated touch and deep expression.”